P-p-H-d/mlib/README.md

 * SPLICE\_BACK(containerDst, containerSrc, it): Move the object referenced by the iterator 'it' from the container 'containerSrc' into 'containerDst'.
 Where it is moved is container dependent (it is however likely to be just like for the PUSH method).
 Afterward 'it' references the next item in 'containerSrc'.
 * SPLICE\_AT(containerDst, itDst, containerSrc, itSrc): Move the object referenced by the iterator 'itSrc' from the container 'containerSrc' just after the object referenced by the iterator 'itDst' in the container 'containerDst'.
 If 'itDst' doesn't reference a valid object (end value), it is inserted as the first item of the container (See method 'INSERT').
 Afterward 'itSrc' references the next item in the container 'containerSrc'and 'itDst' references the moved item in the container 'containerDst'.
 * IT\_TYPE() --> type: Return the type of an iterator object of this container.
 * IT\_FIRST(it\_obj, container): Set the object iterator it\_obj to the first sub-element of container.
 What is the first element is container dependent (it may be front or back, or something else).
-However, iteraring from FIRST to LAST and finaly END ensures going through all elements of the container.
+However, iterating from FIRST to LAST and finally END ensures going through all elements of the container.
 * IT\_LAST(it\_obj, container): set the object iterator it\_obj to the last sub-element of container.
 What is the last element is container dependent (it may be front or back, or something else).
 * IT\_END(it\_obj, container): Set the object iterator it\_obj to the end of the container (Can't use PREVIOUS or NEXT afterward).
 The END means that there is no object referenced by the iterator.
 * IT\_SET(it\_obj, it\_obj2): Set the object iterator it\_obj to it\_obj2.